ilpropheta/ilpropheta.github.io/README.md

 # TL;DR -- in a nutshell

-I am a 12+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.
+I am a 13+ years experienced Computer Engineer from Rome, specialized in **C++ software development**.

 Since the end of **2019**, I have worked at [Tetra Pak](http://tetrapak.com/) as one of the technical leaders of the *AI Engineering Team*, pioneering the development of AI-based applications for packaging lines.
 Previously, **from 2011 to 2019**, I served the [Ferrari F1 Racing Team (Scuderia Ferrari)](https://formula1.ferrari.com/en/) as a *Performance Software Engineer* and *C++ Specialist*, working on mission-critical telemetry and simulation software, and driving the adoption of modern C++ and latest standards.
-In **2020**, I have co-founded the **ISO C++ Italian body**, becoming part of the Standard C++ delegation for Italy.
+In **2020**, I co-founded the **ISO C++ Italian body**, propelling the evolution of C++ standards in Italy.

-In my spare time, I am also a 10+ years experienced community manager, organizer, blogger, and speaker: I gave birth to *Italian C++ Community* (2013), *Coding Gym* (2016), and *ML Modena* (2020).
-I have organized more than 150 activities - including meetups, coding laboratories, online events, and international conferences - attended by ~5000 people overall.
+Beyond the code, I'm a 11+ years experienced community manager, organizer, blogger, and speaker: I birthed the Italian C++ Community in 2013, Coding Gym in 2016 (a programming laboratory open to all languages), and ML Modena in 2020 (the leading AI community in Modena).
+Together, these initiatives have attracted thousands, hosting meetups, coding laboratories, online events, and international conferences.

 In particular: